 One time an order was given that all “Gypsy” children must go to school.
 That’s what the village mayor said.
 Among the Roma there was great horror, great panic.
 They ran up and down, the women tore their hair, what will they do with us?
 What will they do with us?
 The village guard came to the Romani settlement and began to drum, and the men ran out of their huts, half-naked, their hair full of feathers, and the women were screaming at the children: “Go to school!
 They’ll lock up your father if you do not go!
 Who will support us?”

 The children went.
 They all put on their “very best” clothes.
-Their mother’s skirt, their father’s trousers – and off they went to school.
+Their mother’s skirt, their father’s trousers, and off they went to school.
 The village official went on his bicycle, and we chased after him.
 “Go on, run, you Gypsy rabble!”

 He took us in to the headmaster.
 I had never seen the headmaster before.
-He was short, fat-bellied and bald.
-He had onion eyes and a big moustache, which jumped up and down above his lips when he spoke.
-He only had two teeth, and God knows where the other teeth had gone.
-When he looked at us, his big eyes bulged out.
+He was short, fat-bellied, and bald.
+He had onion eyes and a big mustache, which jumped up and down above his lips when he spoke.
+He only had two teeth, and God knows where the others had gone.
+When he looked at us, his big eyes bulged.
 He started to tell us off for being lazy Roma, who did not want to learn anything, who did not want to become real people!
 He cursed us, but you could see that he was a good man.
 “How will I divide you up?
 Filthy rabble!
 All the teachers are scared of you,” he said, kindly.
 So he started to count: one, two, three, four, five.
 There were fifteen of us.
 He said: “You go there, you there, you there!”
 So he divided us up among the classes.
 My sister Beói, who was one year older than me, also had to go to school.
 My mother cursed and cried that there was no one to be with the children when she went out to work.

 We went into the classroom, and the teacher was scared of us.
 “Where will I put you!”
 At the back were three desks, and she sat us there.
 We were separated from the gadjo children, so that we could not have fights with them.
 We were unable to study.

 One time, I was very hungry.
 It was just when there was a fair in the village.
-The gadjos were baking and boiling – the Roma were hungry.
+The gadjos were baking and boiling—the Roma were hungry.
 The teacher asked each of us what we had eaten, including the Romani children.
 Black Pot said: “I haven’t eaten anything since yesterday.
 We only eat when my mother gets home from the village.”